yousifj129/yousifj129/README.md

 - Python
 - C++

+I am able to use these languages:

+- Java
+- Javascript (for web React)

 ### Mathematics

 In addition to my physics expertise, I possess strong mathematical skills.
 My knowledge includes: